Glass casting process

 Each optical glass sculpture is a unique creation that takes months to complete and involves several stages and techniques.

-From idea conception to mold making, pieces are then fired in a kiln at 850 degrees Celsius for over a period of two weeks, following a 14-stage temperature monitoring system to ensure uniform cooling.
+From idea conception to mold making, pieces are fired in a kiln at 850 degrees Celsius for over two weeks, following a 14-stage temperature monitoring system to ensure uniform cooling.
 Optical glass requires very slow temperature cooling rates to ensure proper annealing and avoid thermal stress.

-Once the firing process is completed, pieces undergo multiple polishing stages to reach optical transparency.
-This is one of the most time-consuming stages, as each sculpture requires weeks of grinding and polishing to obtain optical transparency.
+Once the firing process is complete, pieces undergo multiple polishing stages to achieve optical transparency.
+This final stage is one of the most time-consuming steps, as each sculpture requires weeks of grinding and polishing to obtain optical transparency.

 The process in pictures